4 Geometry operations

 (12, 12)

 Now we can create the destination file connection.
-We are using the same metadata as the source file, except for the dimensions and the transform, which are going to be different and reflecting the resampling process:
+We are using the same metadata as the source file, except for the dimensions and the transform, which are going to be different and reflect the resampling process.

 dst_kwargs = src.meta.copy()